Mparaiso/minimal-blog-silex-angular/README.md

 http://net.tutsplus.com/tutorials/javascript-ajax/combining-laravel-4-and-backbone/

-I used Silex instead of Laravel , AngularJS instead of Backbone , and Twig instead of mustache.
+I used Silex instead of Laravel , AngularJS instead of Backbone ,Doctrine DBAL/PDO instead of Eloquent , and Twig instead of mustache.

 ## INSTALLATION